A Bayesian regularization-backpropagation neural network model for peeling computations: Introduction

 \section{Introduction}

 The study of peeling is essential in understanding the adhesion characteristics in many applications such as adhesive tapes, micro- and nano-electronics \cite{Komvopoulos2003,Zhang2009}, coatings \cite{Sexsmith1994}, microfiber arrays \cite{Majidi2006,Schubert2007}, wearable medical bands \cite{Drotlef2017}, and cell adhesion \cite{Zhu2000}.
 Peeling problems have been used by many researchers to analyze multiscale adhesion in biological adhesive pads such as in geckos, insects, and spiders \cite{Persson2003,Sauer2009,Labonte2016,Federle2019}, where peeling is an important aspect of detachment.
-For example, the nanoscale spatulae in geckos are very thin structures (approximately $5-10$ nm thick) with a width of around $200$~nm that can be modeled effectively as a thin strip \cite{Tian2006,Pesika2007,Peng2010,Sauer2011}.
-These nanoscale structures interact with substrates through short-range van der Waals forces~\cite{Autumn2000}.
-Peeling of the various components in the hierarchical microstructure of the adhesive pads have been studied extensively using analytical \cite{Tian2006,Takahashi2006,Chen2009}, experimental \cite{Autumn2000,Autumn2002,Huber2005,Sun2005}, and numerical models \cite{Peng2010,Sauer2011,Gao2005,Sauer2013} to gain new insight into their mechanics.
-Several researchers used thin film peeling models to understand various aspects of gecko adhesion such as reversible adhesion \cite{Gao2005,Autumn2006}, pre-straining \cite{Chen2009,Cheng2012,Peng2012}, dynamic self-cleaning \cite{Hu2012}, and adhesive friction \cite{Labonte2016,Begley2013,Collino2014,Gouravaraju2020a}.
-Adhesion and peeling of multiscale biological adhesives is a particularly complex phenomenon that is influenced by a wide variety of geometrical, material, and environmental parameters~\cite{Sauer2011,Williams2005,Peng2019,Garner2017}.
-Computational methods provide an opportunity to utilize a single framework to study the effect of these various factors~\cite{Sauer2016}.